The Enfield Haunting

 The Enfield Haunting is a British drama horror series which was commissioned by Sky Living and first aired on 3 May 2015.
-Kristoffer Nyholm, who rose to fame after the hugely popular Danish series, The Killing, directed the new three-parter.
+Kristoffer Nyholm, who rose to fame after the hugely popular Danish series, The Killing, directed the three-parter.

-The series is based on Guy Lyon Playfair’s book, This House Is Haunted and is about a series of bizarre events around the phenomena collectively known as ‘The Enfield Poltergeist’ that took place at a council house from August 1977 to 1979.
+The series is based on Guy Lyon Playfair’s book, This House Is Haunted and is about a series of bizarre events around the phenomena collectively known as the "Enfield Poltergeist" that took place at a council house from August 1977 to 1979.

 The drama draws upon recordings and witness statements to draw the audience in to the unfolding supernatural events.
 The series finished on 17 May 2015 after the third and last episode aired.

 Characters

 Matthew Macfadyen played Guy Lyon Playfair, an experienced but sceptical investigator, while Timothy Spall played Maurice Grosse, an amateur paranormal researcher.
 BAFTA-nominated Juliet Stevenson also joined the cast to play Maurice’s wife Betty Grosse in the series.